giufus/elasticli.rs/README.md

 - [hydroconf](https://crates.io/crates/hydroconf) for configuration management
 - [reqwest](https://crates.io/crates/reqwest) for http requests toward elasticsearch

-If configured, the command can open a SSH tunnel, invoke the api then close the tunnel.
+If opportunely configured, the command can run inside a SSH tunnel (with auto close after a number of seconds).

 Currently, you can use `elasticli` to:
 - get info about the target elasticsearch version;
-- create, update, delete an index;
+- create, read, update, delete an index;
-- create, update a document;
+- create, read, update, delete a document;
-- search documents;

 ### Build & Configuration
 - Build it for your platform with `cargo build --release`, then go to `target/release` and run the binary `elasticli`.
-I would like to learn how to cross compile it, in the future.
+I would like to learn how to cross compile it in the future, if possible, to provide binaries for different platforms and architectures.

 - `cargo test` to run unit tests.

-- `cargo run -- <your options and command here>` to run it directly from cargo.
+- `cargo run -- <your options and command here>` to build and run from sources directly with the great `cargo`.

 - Every command can use the `hydroconf` features to override default configurations.
-- For example you can override some defaults passing environment name as env var:
+For example you can override some defaults passing environment name as env var:
 `ENV_FOR_HYDRO=production elasticli info`
+or singularly, specifying the prop
+`HYDRO_ELASTIC__PASSWORD="an even stronger password" elasticli info`

-- Look at the [hydroconf doc](https://github.com/rubik/hydroconf) for major details.
+Look at the [hydroconf doc](https://github.com/rubik/hydroconf) for major details.

-- I like to pass the config root directory with `-c` option, for example.
-The directory must contain the configuration files:
+- You pass the config root directory with `-c` option before one of the commands (info, index, document).
+The directory must contain the configuration files (look into the `default` folder for the latest version):

 [.secrets.toml](samples%2Fdefault%2F.secrets.toml)  environment based _sensitive_ configurations (tipically elastic user and password).
 ```